corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/cordapp-build-systems.md

 The `cordapp` plugin can sign the generated CorDapp JAR file using [JAR signing and verification tool](https://docs.oracle.com/javase/tutorial/deployment/jar/signing.html).
 Signing the CorDapp enables its contract classes to use signature constraints instead of other types of the constraints, for constraints explanation refer to [Contract Constraints](api-contract-constraints.md).
-By default the JAR file is signed by Corda development certificate.
+By default, the JAR file is signed by Corda development certificate.
 The signing process can be disabled or configured to use an external keystore.
 The `signing` entry may contain the following parameters: